 At any rate, I of course applied for the job.
 Unfortunately, I was not accepted for an interview.
 One can’t get too upset about this, since there are literally hundreds of applicants for every history posting these days.

 It just so happened, however, that as the job season wound to an end, I attended a conference where the person who was running the post-doc search would be presenting a paper.
-Great, I thought, I could introduce myself, my a new colleague in the field, and ask what this person thought about my work.
-After, I had sent in my new article as a writing sample.
+Great, I thought, I could introduce myself, meet a new colleague in the field, and ask what this person thought about my work.
+After all, I had sent them my new article as a writing sample.

 Well, who knows?
 Who knows whether the search committee had already pre-selected a candidate.
 Who knows if there was some other unspoken criteria they were looking for.
 But, one wonders where is the fairness in all of that?